segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 title: MTUs, Throughput and Billing
 ---

+## What is an MTU?

+MTU stands for "monthly tracked user".

 ## How does Segment calculate MTUs?

-**MTUs are Monthly Tracked Users**

-Monthly tracked users are calculated based on the number of **unique** `user_ids` plus **unique** `anonymous_ids` that appear in any call to Segment in a given month.
+Segment calculates Monthly tracked users by counting the number of **unique** `user_ids` and **unique** `anonymous_ids` that appear in any call to Segment in a given month.
 Object-based sources do not count towards your MTU count.

-We only count users once per month, even if they perform multiple actions across your sources.
+Segment only counts each user once per month, even if they perform more than one action across your sources.

 **What about object-based sources?**